Challenges & Benefits of Building Multi-factor Authentication Solutions

 Multi-factor authentication is now considered table-stakes within cybersecurity but companies struggle to successfully adopt and deploy the technology.
 Here's why:

-There are three main reasons why the adoption of multi-factor authentication has been so slow – in both the consumer and Enterprise spaces.
-Cost and technical complexity to implement multi-factor authentication are often cited as top reasons – and with IT budgets and staff time already pulled in many different directions, these are significant concerns.
-Multi-factor authentication schemes can break compatibility with older solutions, be difficult to install and maintain and sap resource time and budget dollars from other initiatives.
+Cost and technical complexity are often cited as top reasons for deployment failure.
+With IT budgets and staff pulled in so many different directions, these are significant concerns.
+Multi-factor authentication schemes can break compatibility with older solutions, may be difficult to install and maintain, and often sap time and budget dollars from other pressing initiatives.

-However, there is one reason that stands above all others: User Experience.
-In a multi-logon, multi-device world, users don’t want to be inconvenienced to enable and then authenticate with multiple factors on all of their devices.
-In the Enterprise, this is made even more difficult by the lack of native multi-factor authentication in off-the-shelf applications and in Windows, the primary OS used in Enterprise environments.
-IT departments seek to offer their users friction-less computing, and multi-factor authentication, despite the protection it can offer, feels like a move in the wrong direction.
-This challenging User Experience is one reason why adoption of Google’s 2SV (multi-factor authentication) technology limited to something approximating 6.5% of their user population – despite news articles, nag screens and other inducements to enable it.
+Another notable reason for deployment failure is a dismal user experience.
+In a multi-logon, multi-device world, users don’t want to be inconvenienced to enable and authenticate with multiple factors on all their devices.
+In the Enterprise, this is made even more difficult by the lack of native multi-factor authentication support in off-the-shelf applications (including Windows, the primary OS used in Enterprise environments).
+IT departments strive to offer adoptable and frictionless services to the business but they don't always hit the mark from an end-user perspective.

 Typical multi-factor authentication solutions require that ALL users utilize the MFA technology… but what if there was a way for Enterprises to enable multi-factor authentication for just the most sensitive user accounts?
 This would minimize disruption to the end-user while protecting the organization's most prized assets—a win-win.
 When we look at recent hacks, there is one thing in common across all of them: abuse of administrator credentials in the attack chain.